Lucky101026/RAiChat/README.md

 # RAiChat
-A link Ai chat app based on tk
+A link Ai chat(talk) app based on tk